junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 He passes out in pain so many times, but the angels force his consciousness back.
 He sees white light patching his body back together, only to be cut open again.

 So they *can* heal.
 Jimmy thinks, remembering what Anna said to him, which feels like eons ago.
 They just have to choose to do the good things.
 Except they don't.
 No one does now.
-It's the Apocalypse, after all.
+It's the end of the world time, after all.

 His wounded eye is cured, too, when they put his gut back into his stomach.
-But Jimmy knows not to feel relieved for that brief second when he's whole again, because that really only lasts one second, when the next round of torture begins, again.
+But Jimmy knows not to feel relieved for that brief second when he's whole again, because that really only lasts one second, before the next round of torture begins, again.

 It's too painful for any human to bear.

 "What do you want?"
 Jimmy wails through the voice that doesn't even sound like him now.

 Sometimes the angels ask a question or two, and Jimmy doesn't even know what he's answering.
-Other times, they just laugh, and slice him open like a dead meat.
+He wishes he didn't give up the names of those new faces he newly befriended with, but his mind is too tired to really have control over anything.
+Other times, they just laugh, and slice him open again and again like a dead meat -- a body that knows nothing but screaming in pain.

 It's not about interrogation, or words, or any value he can provide.
 Jimmy realizes.
 It's about torture, and torture alone.
 It's about providing them toys to kill the time, because that's all human is to them.

 It's not even prisoner concentration camp.
-It's... it's an ant farm, built only to watch how those insects twitch and struggle when they're flooded and drowned; a zoo that is kept with the only show being watching them in pain; a slaughter house, except there isn't even a hope for an ending, there is no comfort of death in the end, only the eternal, constant pain and torture.
+It's... it's an ant farm, built only to watch how the insects twitch and struggle when they're flooded and drowned; a zoo that is kept with the only show being watching them in pain; a slaughter house, except there isn't even a hope for an ending, there is no comfort of death in the end, only the eternal, constant pain and torture.

 This is Hell.